Meet the team on a mission: when it comes to purpose and participation, we’re the experts.

 He is a recipient of the Ford Foundation's 75th anniversary Visionary Award, the Foreign Policy Association Medal and the Performance Theater’s Inspired Leadership Award.
 He served as chair of the World Economic Forum’s Global Agenda Council on Civic Participation.
 Heimans has been a keynote speaker at venues such as the World Economic Forum at Davos, TED, the Aspen Institute Ideas Festival, the RSA, Chatham House, the United Nations, Blair House, The Economist Big Rethink, The Guardian Activate and Social Media Week.

 The proud son of two first-generation immigrants to Australia, Jeremy was educated at Harvard University and the University of Sydney, and began his career with the strategy consultants McKinsey & Company.
 He lives in New York.

 Prior to joining Purpose, Jon was the Head of Finance and Accounting at AccountAbility, a consulting company specializing in sustainability and corporate responsibility.

 Jon holds a B.A. in Economics from the University of Rochester and an M.B.A in Finance from the Zicklin School of Business at Baruch College.

 Outside of the office, Jon enjoys the outdoors, traveling, and reading.

-Partner & Managing Director, Purpose Australia & Asia Pacific
+Partner & Managing Director, North America

 Simon has deep experience working on some of the world’s most complex problems - crafting new ways to channel the power of culture toward positive social change.
 Through his career he has built unique partnerships to harness the potential of powerful storytelling to mobilize people to action.